edgedb/easy-edgedb/chapter9/index.md

 ## An interesting migration

 Now it's time to update Lucy with three lovers.
-Lucy has already ruined our plans to have `lover` as just a `link` (which means `single link`).
-We'll rename the `link lover` to `multi link lovers` instead and do a migration so that we can add all three of the men.
+Lucy has already ruined our plans to have `lover` as just a single link.
+We'll rename the `lover` link to `multi lovers` to make it a multi link instead and do a migration so that we can add all three of the men.
 This makes sense in any case, as other `Person` types could easily have more than one lover.

 The migration output this time is a little interesting, as EdgeDB needed a bit of help to understand what we were trying to do.
 It first concluded that we were dropping the `lover` link, but after being told no, asked if we instead were trying to rename it.